bellsandwhistlesdesigns/bellsandwhistlesdesigns.github.io/README.md

 ## Bells and Whistles Designs Overview
 This site is being used to showcase that I am creating a Learn to Draw Series for the Google Play Store.
 - I want to teach people that everyone can draw, whether through templates or freehand.
-- First Application is called Learn to Draw Dinosaurs
+- First App in the series is called Learn to Draw Dinosaurs

 ## Tech Stack
 - Frontend: HTML5, CSS3 (soon React and JavaScript) .